 Allstate’s Digital Locker app includes several features that help you manage your policy.
-Perhaps most useful, the app enables you to catalogue your possessions with pictures.
+Perhaps most useful, the app enables you to catalog your possessions with pictures.
 You use the app on your smartphone or tablet to take pictures of all your possessions, assign values to each item, and upload the images to your account.

 Available on Apple and Android platforms, the app also enables you to:

 - Organize your possessions by room, category, or in lists.

 - Provide more accurate estimates by using the Google or barcode search (especially helpful if you’re uncertain of the value of an item).

 - Take advantage of room and category templates to help make sure you don’t overlook anything important.